 Occupational therapy helps patients recover or develop skills needed for the activities of daily living, including self-care, leisure, independent living and work.
 Therapists work in hospitals, in schools, in nursing homes and with patients in their own homes.

 Patients who benefit from occupational therapy, or OT, include people who have had strokes, people with autism and other developmental disorders, people recovering from certain surgeries (including hip replacements), people who suffer from depression or anxiety, as well as veterans and the elderly, according to Virginia Stoffel, president of the American Occupational Therapy Association (AOTA) and assistant professor at the University of Wisconsin-Milwaukee.

 History and goals

 Modern occupational therapy has its roots in the late 1800s, when arts and crafts therapists began to work in hospitals, using hands-on activities to engage patients with both mental and physical illnesses.
-In 1917, these professionals came together as the American Occupational Therapy Association, which remains the national professional organization for occupational therapists.

 What does an occupational therapist do?

 Occupational therapists work in a variety of settings.
 About half are employed by hospitals or in offices dedicated to occupational therapy, according to the U.S. Bureau of Labor Statistics.
 Most of the rest work in nursing homes, in schools, and for home-health services.

 In hospitals, OTs help patients with daily activities — such as dressing, bathing and brushing their teeth — that they will need to do successfully to go home.
 They also help patients in long-term care, such as nursing homes or rehabilitation facilities.
 An occupational therapist in a nursing home might have a patient practice shooting hoops with a toy basketball and net in order to work on balance and hand-eye coordination, with the goal of improving mobility and reducing falls.